frankshearar/Home/NuGet-Package-Identity-Verification.md

 ## Additional Package Security Investments
 In addition to package identity, we realize there are other areas for improvement regarding package security and trust.
 Some of the features we are actively investigating are listed below.
 * [Two-Factor Authentication on the NuGet Gallery](https://github.com/NuGet/NuGetGallery/issues/3252)
-  * We will enforce 2FA for owners of package ID prefixes as soon as this is available, as well as verified owners, or owners of *any* package with a verified identity
+  * While we want to make 2FA a feature available to all accounts, we will enforce 2FA for owners of package ID prefixes as soon as this is available, as well as verified owners, or owners of *any* package with a verified identity
 * [Package Signing](https://github.com/NuGet/Home/issues/2577)
   * This also relates to package identity, but we are looking at it from a code insurance point of view